robertsweetman/module_2/mdbook/src/1_slide.md

 // TODO: follow on paragraph somewhere about what the Irish Govt have said to Paul about making the tender data more accessible/easier to parse and so on.
 Possibly use MCP for this!!

-# Theoretical Approach
+# Machine Learning and AI principals

 ## ML and AI in this use-case
 Firstly we need to spend a bit of time differentiating between ML and AI since recently they've been blended very much into one big bucket.
-At least ML has been somewhat subsumed by AI in the general public's consciousness.
+At the very least ML has been run over by AI in the public consciousness.

 Machine learning preceeded AI by using past data, algorithms and pattern identification to predict some sort of future state based on data it's not seen before.
-Usually within a specific realm or subject.
+Usually within a specific realm or narrow topic.

-AI as offered by ChatGPT, Anthropic Claude etc. relies on exposure to huge amounts of data with the goal of developing a more general response to a much wider range of questions across different topics.
+AI as offered by ChatGPT, Anthropic Claude etc. relies on exposure to huge amounts of data with the goal of developing a more general response to a much wider range of questions across different subjects.

 While we can look at a vast array of ML approaches since we're looking to make a decision ("bid on this or not?") it seems immediately obvious to start our investigation using a decision tree.

-After that we'll have gotten a subset of tenders that we're interested in.
-At this point we're no longer looking to have the machine 'learn' anything about the tenders, we just want a human actionable summary.
-This is where AI comes in.
+However, there's a fundamental issue with that assumption because our main piece of data on which to answer this bid/no-bid question is the tender title, which is all text.

+We can use ML to answer the specific question about whether to bid and then have AI provide an actionable summary of the text, something it's much more equipped to do.

 * ML component - ask a question of a specific data set
   * Gather the data
   * Make the data palatable - pre-processing
   * Create a custom ML algorithm based on past data - model training
+  * Tune with any hyper-parameters
+    * Driven by business requirements
-  * Supply a set of tender records that the new, trained, model deems should be responded to
+  * Supply a set of tender records that the ML model deems should be responded to
 * AI component - summarise this text
+  * Send the information to an AI endpoint and have it return a summary based on a prompt

 The key differentiation here is we're using ML to answer a specific question about a fairly simple data-set.
 With AI we're asking it to perform a general task for us in quite a hands-off way.

 Arguable, given recent advancements, you could just remove the ML stage and throw everything at AI but this would prove more costly.
-Using ML to reduce the pool of tenders (using straightforward open-source tools) gives you better control over spending and allows you to tweak what's deemed acceptable to move to the AI summary step.
+Using ML to reduce the pool of tenders (using straightforward open-source tools) gives you better control over spending and allows you to tweak what's deemed acceptable to hand over to the AI summary step.

 ## Integration into existing digital solution lifecycle

 One of the key aspects of software development that especially applies to ML is quick iterations to see what may or may not give a useful result.

 Thankfully existing libraries allow fast iteration and just trying things out to see which approach might fit best.

 No-one wants to spend 6 months working on something that ultimately won't supply a result.